Asish-Nayak/Factor-Analysis/README.md

 memory usage: 5.2+ KB

-Data pre-processing
-# Dropping unnecessary columns
-df.drop(['SL', 'Companies'], axis = 1, inplace=True)
-# Dropping missing values rows
-df.dropna(inplace=True)

-Remove the sl.no and company name column, because we are going to do factor analysis only for the variables and drop the empty value in the dataset using dropna function.

 Assessing the Factorability of the Data
 Before we go too far down the road with this analysis, we should evaluate the “factorability” of our data.
 In other words, “are there meaningful latent factors to be found within the data?”
 We can check two things:
 (1) Bartlett’s test of sphericity.